 Rep Scales

-Many individuals would generally agree that bodybuilders utilize high repetitions and powerlifters use low reps (1–5).
+Many would generally agree that bodybuilders utilize high repetitions, and powerlifters use low reps (1–5).
 (6-15).

-This is such that lower rep ranges result in adaptations for strength, and higher rep ranges result in adaptations for hypertrophy.
+This is such that lower rep ranges result in strength adaptations, and higher rep ranges result in transformations for hypertrophy.

 However, this is not to argue that bodybuilders or powerlifters don’t gain from strengthening their muscles.